justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 Some types in the Runtime API have multiple definitions for the same type name, especially Concepts which accept both named-keys tables or array-like tables.
 In these cases the type will be a union of the set of definions, with the subtypes named `TypeName.0`, `TypeName.1`, etc.

-Types from the Prototype API are prefixed `data.` to separate the namespace.
-Prototype Concept with multiple definitions have a named class subtype suffixed `.struct` as well as the main alias type.
+Types from the Prototype API are prefixed `data.` to separate the namespaces, since several type names would conflict otherwise.
+Prototype Concept types with multiple definitions have a named class subtype suffixed `.struct` as well as the main alias type (usually a union).

 In addition to the types listed in the json, a few extra related types are defined:
  * `LuaObject.object_name`: Union of all LuaObject class names seen in the json.